+of months and new end date):

+Change of project outcome/ scope:

+Change of budget allocation between outcomes or budget

+categories of more than 15%:

+Additional PBF budget: Additional amount by recipient

+organization: USD XXXXX

+Brief justification for amendment:

-Note: If this is an amendment, show any changes to the project document in RED colour or in
+Note: If this is an amendment, show any changes to the project

+document in RED colour or in

-TRACKED CHANGES, ensuring a new result framework and budget tables are included with clearly visible changes.
-Any parts of the document which are not affected, should remain the same.
-New project signatures are required.
+TRACKED CHANGES, ensuring a new result framework and budget

+tables are included with clearly visible changes.
+Any parts of the

+document which are not affected, should remain the same.
+New project

+signatures are required.

+signulares are required.